technix/atrament.ink/docs/atrament-basics/debug.md

 # Debugging

-To enable debugger, set global tag `#debug` in your main ink script:
+To enable the debugger, set the global tag `#debug` in your main Ink script:

 ```c title="story.ink"
 # title: Your Story
 # debug
 ```

-The debugger window opens when you double press `~` key, or click the debugger button on the screen.
+The debugger window opens when you double-press the `~` key or click the debugger button on the screen.

 ## Sections